Lord Strathcona's Horse (Royal Canadians): Regimental Museum and Archives

 The Regimental Museum and Archives are at The Military Museums in Calgary, Alberta.
 The museum has a static gallery of 2500 ft2 that tells the history of the regiment from 1900 to present, with a rotating selection of special exhibits and displays.
 The regimental collection holds thousands of artifacts and relics, while the archives has photographs, records, documents and diaries with which it conducts research for personal and professional institutions around the world.
-The museum is staffed by two full-time Regular Force soldiers, a captain and sergeant, with additional volunteers assisting in research, outreach and design.
+The museum is staffed by full-time Regular Force soldiers, As of 2023 a captain, a sergeant and a corporal, with additional volunteers assisting in research, outreach and design.

 On average, the museum hosts approximately 40,000 visitors annually and educates the public with stories of cavalry history and traditions from Western Canada's only Regular Force armoured unit.
 The LdSH(RC) Museum and Archives are mandated to assist the public-at-large with research on their family connections to the regiment as well as to perform educational outreach to the regiment, its members and the city of Calgary.
 Participating in displays at Spruce Meadows, Canada Day and the Calgary Stampede, members from the LdSH(RC) Museum are familiar sight around Calgary and they aim to educate, train and inform the public about the history of the regiment.

 Cadets

-There are several Royal Canadian Army Cadets units spread across Alberta, British Columbia and the Northwest Territories which are affiliated to the Lord Strachcona's Horse (Royal Canadians).
+There are several Royal Canadian Army Cadets units spread across Alberta, British Columbia and the Northwest Territories which are affiliated to Lord Strathcona's Horse (Royal Canadians).
 Cadets are not soldiers; they are part of an organization dedicated to developing citizenship and leadership among young men and women aged 12 to 18 years of age with a military flavour, and are not required to join the Canadian Forces.

 Cadet units affiliated to the LdSH(RC) receive support and also are entitled to wear traditional regimental accoutrements on their uniforms.